hashicorp/terraform-provider-aws/.github/CONTRIBUTING.md

 ### Writing Acceptance Tests

 Terraform includes an acceptance test harness that does most of the repetitive work involved in testing a resource.
+For additional information about testing Terraform Providers, see the [Extending Terraform documentation](https://www.terraform.io/docs/extend/testing/index.html).

 #### Acceptance Tests Often Cost Money to Run